TankerHQ/spec/concepts.md

 ### Delegation token

 A delegation token is proof of the *user*'s authentication with the *application server*.
-It is generated when the *user* opens their first session in the *Tanker SDK*.
+It is generated when the *user* opens their first session in the *Tanker Core* SDK.
 The delegation token is composed of an ephemeral signature key pair, a delegation signature, and the [User ID].
 The delegation signature is created by combining the ephemeral public key and the [User ID], then signing the result with the private [Trustchain Signature Key Pair].
 The delegation token is only used when the *user* creates their first *device* on the *Trustchain*, to sign the first `device_creation` *block* of that *user*.